daveanthonyest/daveanthonyest/README.md

 PixelPlace : a collaborative pixel-art web application where users draw together in real-time.
 Built with FastAPI, React, and PostgreSQL.

+Etch-a-Sketch FPGA : a VGA-compatible drawing tool built on a Basys 3 board using Verilog.
+Users control a pixel cursor with buttons and switches to draw on screen.

 ## Education
 Nuclear Power School
 Grossmont College